{{org_field_logo}}

 1. Purpose

 The purpose of this Medication Administration and Management Policy is to ensure that all temporary workers employed by {{org_field_name}}, including registered nurses (RNs) and healthcare assistants (HCAs), administer and manage medications safely, effectively, and in accordance with legal and professional requirements.
 Medication management is a critical component of safe and effective healthcare, especially when providing services to vulnerable adults and older people in care homes and residential settings.
-This policy aims to protect the health, safety, and wellbeing of service users, promote good practice, comply with English legislation, and provide clear guidance to temporary workers, client organisations, and regulatory bodies. {{org_field_name}} recognises its responsibility under the Medicines Act 1968, Misuse of Drugs Act 1971, Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, and relevant guidance from the National Institute for Health and Care Excellence (NICE) to ensure that temporary workers understand and follow safe medication administration practices.
+This policy aims to protect the health, safety, and wellbeing of service users, promote good practice, comply with English legislation, and provide clear guidance to temporary workers, client organisations, and regulatory bodies. {{org_field_name}} recognises its responsibilities as a temporary staffing agency to ensure that workers supplied by it are recruited, trained, supported and monitored so far as is reasonably practicable for safe medicines practice.
+This policy is informed by the Medicines Act 1968, the Human Medicines Regulations 2012, the Misuse of Drugs Act 1971 and the Misuse of Drugs Regulations 2001, the Mental Capacity Act 2005, the Health and Safety at Work etc. Act 1974, the Data Protection Act 2018 and UK GDPR, relevant NICE guidance including SC1 Managing medicines in care homes, and the professional requirements of the Nursing and Midwifery Council (NMC).
+Where temporary workers are supplied to a client that is itself a regulated provider, that client remains responsible for its own regulated activity obligations, local medicines systems, care planning, MAR/eMAR processes, storage arrangements and provider-level governance.
 This policy also outlines how the director will effectively manage, monitor, and improve medication-related practices within the organisation.

 2. Scope